Anton-Tarazi/CSESProblemSet/IntroductoryProblems/notes.md

 Backtrack.
 Key optimization is that if the path can no longer go straight but both sides are free return immediately.
-This is because no matter which way the path turns, it splits the grid into two halves.
+This is because no matter which way the path turns, it splits the Grid into two halves.